 At Primary level, all students are fully immersed in an English speaking learning environment.
 English Language Art is integrated in all units of IB PYP and taught with an inquiry-based approach.
 Students who are new to English or perform below grade level expectations receive small group support in EAL classes and in-class assistance from our support teachers on a daily basis.
 Non-native English speakers also have an opportunity to participate in EAL after school activity which boosts their literacy and phonics skills.
 Parents will be notified when EAL support is no longer needed and the student can access the curriculum without further assistance in language development and are achieving their grade level expectations.

-Because English is ISR’s language of instruction, our priority is to provide plenty of support for our non-native English learners to allow them to be successful in their classrooms as quickly as possible.
+As English is ISR’s language of instruction, our priority is to provide support for our non-native English learners in order for them to succeed in their classrooms as quickly as possible.

 The Secondary EAL program taught by our EAL specialists is fully adapted to individual students’ needs and prepares them for challenges and demands of the International Middle Years Curriculum, the Cambridge IGCSE, and A-Level.
 New students with limited English skills receive support upon starting at ISR in order to build up academic English and key vocabulary which will allow them to be successful in all subject areas.
 Non-native speaking students receive EAL support from three to six periods of modern language instruction each week in Middle School.
 In High School, EAL classes take place during three language periods to enhance their learning in mainstream classes.

 MAP growth tests (Measure of Academic Progress)